okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/case-studies/companyx/index.md

   </figcaption>
 </figure>

-## The Problem: Too many legacy IAM systems spoil the user management broth
+## The Problem: Too many legacy IAM systems spoil the user administration broth

 The company's legacy IAM systems and newer IdPs don't interact well.
 The number of support tickets related to user onboarding and offboarding is increasing.
 So are the number of tickets from those users struggling to remember multiple credential combinations as the IAM systems don't synchronize user profiles between them.